gelsogrove/shopME/docs/other/prompt_agent.md

 2. After collecting order details, always show a clear order summary and ask:
    - "Do you want to proceed with the order?
 Please confirm to continue."
 3. If the user requests additional services (e.g. shipping, gift package), update the order summary and ask for confirmation again.
-4. **DO NOT** call newOrder(orderDetails) until the user explicitly confirms the order with a phrase such as:
+4. **DO NOT** call CreateOrder() until the user explicitly confirms the order with a phrase such as:
    - "Confirm order"
    - "Confermo ordine"
    - "Confirmar pedido"